Asees-Khurana1/Data-Backup-App/README.md

 #### Functionality

-- Interacts with `FileRepository` to fetch files to be backed up
+- **File Operations**: Interacts with `FileRepository` to fetch the list of files to be backed up.
-- Uses `FirebaseDBHelper` to store backup data in Firebase
+- **Firebase Interaction**: Uses `FirebaseDBHelper` to upload files to Firebase for backup.
-- Handles errors and retries
+- **Error Handling**: Manages errors during the backup process, including retries if a failure occurs.
+- **WorkManager Integration**: Utilizes WorkManager to schedule and manage the execution of backup tasks in the background.

 ### RestoreWorker